 John Grotzinger, Caltech’s Fletcher Jones Professor of Geology and project scientist for Curiosity—JPL’s newest Mars rover, exploring the floor of Gale Crater—will describe its discoveries so far during a free public lecture on Wednesday, April 24.

 An ankle- or hip-deep stream once flowed with force across the surface of Mars in the very spot where the Curiosity rover is currently exploring.
 The finding provides new information about a once wet environment in Gale Crater.

 Several hypotheses have been proposed to explan how clay minerals detected on the surface of Mars were formed.
 Now, publishing in the journal Nature Geoscience, a team of French and American scientists including Caltech's Bethany Ehlmann, has suggested a new possibility.
 The Los Angeles Times recently spoke to Ehlmann about the paper and its implications.

-Since launching in November 2011, NASA's Mars Science Laboratory (MSL) has been traveling full steam ahead on a journey that will traverse over 350 million miles, ending on the Red Planet at 10:31 p.m. on Sunday, August 5.
-Tucked into a spacecraft for safekeeping during flight, MSL contains a rover named Curiosity.
-Here are some facts about Curiosity and the mission.
+Since launching in November 2011, the Mars Science Laboratory has been traveling on a journey that will traverse over 350 million miles, ending on the Red Planet at 10:31 p.m. on Sunday, August 5.
+Here are some facts about the Curiosity rover and the mission.